Particle physics - LHC - ATLAS

 - Performing p1 muon detector shift duties as part of ATLAS online operations

-- Supervising PhD and MSc students, providing guidance on data analysis and research projects
+- Supervising Ph.D. and M.Sc. students, providing guidance on data analysis and research projects

 - Contributing to ATLAS software validation efforts, particularly b-tagging performance under heavy-ion conditions